-CRRSAA/HEERF II Emergency Financial Aid Grants to Students – Spring 2021*
+CRRSAA/HEERF II Emergency Financial Aid Grants to Students – Summer 2021*

 As an expansion of the CARES Act, the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), 2021, was signed into law on December 27, 2020.
 On January 14 2021, the U.S Department of Education (DOE) announced additional funds available to higher education institutions to serve students and ensure learning continues during the Coronavirus Disease 2019 (COVID-19) pandemic.
 Funding is allocated by the Coronavirus Response and Relief Supplemental Appropriation Act (CRRSAA).